HackerYou/HYFallBootcamp2014/1-HTML-CSS/week3/Day 5/1-css_preprocessors.md

 	@import "nav"

 ## Functions
-SASS has something call functions which can do some of the hard work for you.
+SASS has something called functions which can do some of the hard work for you.
 Let's take a look at a few:

 <http://sass-lang.com/documentation/Sass/Script/Functions.html>

+One I use quite frequently is the [`lighten`](http://sass-lang.com/documentation/Sass/Script/Functions.html#lighten-instance_method) function.
+It creates a lighter version of any colour.
+Let's use it to make a nice subtle hover state:

+    $peagreen : #BADA55;

+	a.myLink {
+		background:$peagreen;

+		&:hover {
+			background: lighten($peagreen, 10) //10% lighter than $peagreen
+		}
+	}

+## Mixins

+Remember the DRY rule?
+It stands for "Don't Repeat Yourself."
+Sass can help you with this through the use of mixins - little chuncks of CSS that we can call repeatedly in our Sass files.

+Let's take a look at a mixin for some flashy text styles you might want to reuse:

+    @mixin flashy-text {
+    	font-family: "Lobster", serif;
+    	font-size: 30px;
+    	font-weight: bold;
+    	color: DarkSlateGray;
+    }

+    h1 {
+    	@include flashy-text;
+    }

+    .announcementBox p {
+    	@include flashy-text;
+    }

 ## Much More
 There are entire frameworks built on top of SASS and there is a lot to jump into.
 Before we look into frameworks, let's get comfortable working with SASS.